Staff Code of Conduct Policy

 This code of conduct has been drawn up to assist members of CTS to maintain an entirely proper and professional relationship with all learners and should be read in conjunction with the CTS Safeguarding and Prevent Policy.

-It is recognised that staff is susceptible to the potential for malicious or unfound allegations being made against them arising from the normal and proper associations with vulnerable individuals.
-This document is designed to be useful both for staff in avoiding situations that might lead to allegations being made against them and to reassure other parties (e.g., parents, partners, ESFA and Ofsted, etc) that a strategy exists to safeguard learners and vulnerable individuals.
+It is recognised that staff are susceptible to the potential for malicious or unfound allegations being made against them arising from the normal and proper associations with vulnerable individuals.
+This document is designed to be useful both for staff in avoiding situations that might lead to allegations being made against them, and to reassure other parties (e.g. parents, partners, ESFA and Ofsted, etc) that a strategy exists to safeguard learners and vulnerable individuals.

 Principles

-• Try to ascertain the wishes and feelings of the learner and be always respectful of these.
+Try to ascertain the wishes and feelings of the learner and be respectful of these at all times.

-• Give consideration for the learner’s personal characteristics (e.g., age, gender, etc), and the circumstances that define them as a vulnerable individual (if applicable).
+Give due consideration for the learner’s personal characteristics (eg. age, gender, etc), and the circumstances that define them as a vulnerable individual (if applicable).

-• always putting the best interests of the learner first.
+Putting the best interests of the learner first at all times.

 Guidelines for Staff Conduct and Behaviour